jchip/mcpu/packages/tacks/README.md

 ```
 ### Important Rules

-- ✅ Use mcp `tasks` for ALL task tracking.
+- ✅ Use mcp `tacks` for ALL task tracking.
 - ✅ Always use the project's directory name for `proj` or `project_id`, and setup project with a 3 letter prefix for issues.
 - ✅ Link discovered work with `add_dependency` and type `discovered-from`
 - ✅ Check work queue for ready issues before asking "what should I work on?"